tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 Event source name is the display name of the event source from which Time Series Insights has received the event.
 It is associated with a particular event at the ingress time of the event and stays unchanged for the life-time of the event.
-When the name is changed in the event source configuration, already processed events will carry the old name and new events will carry the new name.
+When the name is changed in the event source configuration, already processed events carry the old name and new events carry the new name.

 Custom event properties are uniquely identified and referenced in query expressions by name and type.
 An event can have more than one property with the same name and different types.
-This might happen as a result of ingress type splitting: in certain cases an event property value of string type can be stored as a property with a different type:
+Properties with the same name but different types might result from ingress type splitting.
+An event property value of string type can be stored as a property with a different type in the following cases:
 * If String value is a valid Double value, then it is stored both as Double and String.
 * If String value is a valid DateTime value, then it is stored as DateTime only.

 Time Series Insights has limited support for the following values within the Double type: `Double.NaN`, `Double.PositiveInfinity` and `Double.NegativeInfinity`.
-These values are converted to `null` during ingress, but if query evaluation produces one of these values, the value will be properly evaluated and serialized as a `String` in response.
+These values are converted to `null` during ingress, but if query evaluation produces one of these values, the value is evaluated and serialized as a `String` in response.
 User can pass these values as strings for ingress, so in query expressions these values should be also passed as strings.
 Query API converts empty string literals to nulls in the output.